William T. Poague: Civil War

-Post War career, death and legacy
+Post-war career, death and legacy

 After the War, Poague worked as a farmer, teacher, and lawyer.
 He represented Rockbridge County in the Virginia House of Delegates.
 He served Washington College, later Washington and Lee University as a Trustee from 1865 to 1885.
 He served as the treasurer of the Virginia Military Institute under superintendents Francis H. Smith and Battle of New Market hero Scott Shipp from 1884 until his death on September 8, 1914.
 He also served as Secretary of the Board of Visitors for VMI.
 He wrote a set of memoirs entitled Gunner With Stonewall.
 Poague's papers are collected at VMI.
-Poague is buried at Oak Grove Cemetery in Lexington, Virginia.
+A home Poague built in 1885 is still structurally sound and remains in private use as a residence to this day, on Main Street in Lexington, Virginia.
+Poague is buried at Oak Grove Cemetery in Lexington.

+Upon Colonel Poague's passing, a tribute to his memory was adopted by the Board of Visitors of the Virginia Military Institute where they stated, "Poague was the synonym for valor.
+No post was too difficult, no hardship too great, no battle too bitter for himself and the renowned artillery command that bore his name.
+To trace his rise from the rank of lieutenant to that of colonel is to recount the most arduous campaigns and the most heroic exploits of the war between the States... that which Colonel Poague did for the Virginia Military Institute, like that which he did tor the South, need not be commemorated in words.
+It lives."

+You can find markers in Cumberland Township near Gettysburg in Adams County, Pennsylvania with Poague's Howitzers nearby detailing his Battalion's contributions at Gettysburg.
+The monument to Poague’s Artillery Battalion is southwest of Gettysburg on West Confederate Avenue.
+A marker shows the position of the battalion’s short-range howitzers, which operated independently some distance to the south.